studio by artist Ruben Van Leer

 The Huffington Post

-Fusing choreographed data with CERN data, with support of Microsoft.
+Fusing choreographed data with CERN data.

 60 meter under ground in CERN’s Large Hadron Collider.